ppy/osu-wiki/wiki/List_of_Guides/Live_streaming_osu!/en.md

 ![Finding Broadcast Settings](img/OBS_LocateBroadcastSettings.png "Finding Broadcast Settings")

 Use "Twitch / Justin.tv" as Streaming Service, choose a server located close to your physical location and put the copied `Stream Key` in the text window below.
-As you can see, OBS already mentions that some settings are wrong for twitch.
-This is due to the quality expectations from twitch and should ensure an overall high streaming quality on their site.
+As you can see, OBS already mentions that some settings are wrong for Twitch.
-Note that you should not show your stream key to anyone, unless you trust them and want them to record on your account.
+Note that you should **not** show your stream key to **anyone**, unless you trust them and want them to record on your account.
 If your stream key was compromised, repeat these steps.

 ![Place Stream Key here](img/OBS_FillStreamKey.png "Place Stream Key here")